sec-bit/ckb-zkp/README.md

 `Capsule` brings out-of-box contract deploying and migrating.
 It works for development and test on dev chain.
 To deploy a contract you have just cooked, you need:

-- A running ckb client on local machine or on the net.
+- A running ckb client on the local machine or the net.
 - A ckb-cli executable. `capsule` uses ckb-cli to interact with ckb client.
-- An account with sufficient CKBs for deployment (1 Byte of contract binary will comsume 1 CKB.
+- An account with sufficient CKBs for deployment (1 Byte of contract binary will consume 1 CKB.
 The transaction body will also take some extra CKBs, but not much).
 This account should be imported into ckb-cli.
 - A deployment manifest _./deployment.toml_, which assigns the contract binary and cell lock-arg.

 When everything needed is met, you should theoretically be able to deploy the contract.
 Use the command below to launch the transaction, and note that commonly the `<ADDRESS>` is a 46-bit alphanumeric string (Starting with `ckt1` if you use a test net or dev chain).